 This bill amends various sections of Florida Statutes related to acupuncture, primarily focusing on updating definitions, licensure requirements, and continuing education for acupuncturists.
 Notably, the term "oriental" is replaced with "Eastern" in multiple instances, reflecting a more contemporary and culturally sensitive terminology.
-The bill also introduces new definitions, such as "direct supervision," which outlines the responsibilities of acupuncturists in overseeing other health care practitioners.
-Additionally, it expands the scope of practice for acupuncturists to include the use of herbs, homeopathics, and nutritional supplements, while specifying what is excluded from this practice.
+The bill also introduces new definitions, such as "direct supervision," and expands the scope of practice for acupuncturists to include the use of herbs, homeopathics, and nutritional supplements, while specifying what is excluded from this practice.
+Additionally, it revises the educational prerequisites for licensure, eliminating certain examination fees and establishing a clearer framework for the licensure process.

 Statutes affected: